 Looking for an accounting and bookkeeping solution for your small business?
 It is often hard for business owners to find software that meets all of their business requirements, as well as their budget.
 However, there are tools out there.
 We have put together a list of 10 software products that can help your small business succeed.

 We’ve looked for software that is user-friendly and intuitive.
-With the exception of QuickBooks Pro, all are cloud-based and offer monthly subscriptions.
+With the exception of QuickBooks Pro, all are cloud-based accounting solutions and offer monthly subscriptions.

 Overview of Ten Accounting & Bookkeeping Software Services Compared